OctopusDeploy/blog/blog/2021-12/aws-cf-rds/index.md

  - Octopus
 ---

-[Amazon Relational Database Service](https://aws.amazon.com/rds/) (RDS) provides managed databases supporting a number of platforms such as MySQL, MariaDB, Oracle, Postgres, and SQL Server.
+[Amazon Relational Database Service](https://aws.amazon.com/rds/) (RDS) implements managed databases supporting a number of platforms such as MySQL, MariaDB, Oracle, Postgres, and SQL Server.
 Almost every custom application requires persistent data storage, and RDS provides a convenient, scalable, and highly available solution.

 In this post you'll learn how to deploy an RDS instance with a CloudFormation template.